raleel/mythras-srd/0002_Characters.md

 ## Step 4: Skills

 Skills fall into two classes.
 Everyone has Standard skills – things such as sneaking around or influencing others.
-Professional skills on the other hand, are those requiring specific training before they can be attempted – things such as tracking wild animals, piloting spacecraft orspacecraft or understanding ancient languages.
+Professional skills on the other hand, are those requiring specific training before they can be attempted – things such as tracking wild animals, piloting spacecraft, or understanding ancient languages.
 Characters are given three pools of points to spend on acquiring skills; the first pool for the Culture they grew up in, the second for the Career they adopt after childhood, and the last to further round out their skill set.
 As a default, new characters assign 100 points to the Culture skill pool, 100 to the Career skill pool, and a further 150 Bonus points for rounding out.
 Each Culture and Career has a defined range of standard and professional skills to which those skill points may be assigned.

 _**Combat Style**_ is listed in the Cultural descriptions that follow.
 Combat Styles are more fully explained in the Combat section, andsection and have a Basic Percentage equal to STR+DEX.